verticalsoftware/vertical-templatecopy/README.md

 #### Constructor parameters

+The class you define in a script file lives as a singleton instance during the utility's lifetime.
+This is by design so your class can maintain state, and therefore you can define a constructor.
 Your properties class can request objects from the utility runtime by introducing parameters in its public constructor.

 You can access the properties specified on the command line by introducing a parameter of type `IDictionary<string, string>` into the class constructor.
 In turn, when t4copy creates an instance of your class, it will supply a case-sensitive dictionary that contains the key/value pairs of properties given by the -p or --prop option.
 Other command line option values that aren't properties defined by the -p or --prop option are also populated in the dictionary, and are prepended with t4copy_option:&lt;name&gt;, where &lt;name&gt; is the option identifier.
 The values provided are closely named with their command line option counterpart.